Nike-Inc/spark-expectations/docs/examples.md

 For all the below examples the below import and SparkExpectations class instantiation is mandatory

-When store for sensitive details is Databricks secret scope,construct config dictionary for authentication of Kafka and avoid duplicate construction every time your project is initialized, you can create a dictionary with the following keys and their appropriate values.
+When store for sensitive details is Databricks secret scope, construct config dictionary for authentication of Kafka and avoid duplicate construction every time your project is initialized, you can create a dictionary with the following keys and their appropriate values.
 This dictionary can be placed in the __init__.py file of your project or declared as a global variable.

 ```python
 from typing import Dict, Union
 from spark_expectations.config.user_config import Constants as user_config